-0 K WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
+WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
 WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
 WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
 WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB?
-C F (WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) • Determines direction/strategy and develops policy for the organization: Knowledge Qualifications Valid EB driver's license Registration as Traffic Officer • Determines the financial strategy and Advanced Computer Literacy Grade 12 Professional Driver's permit provides the financial management framework. e.g. compile budgets.
-General Management Advanced Human Resources Relevant Traffic Law Enforcement Qualification etc.; Management Appropriate 3 years management Ensures effective utilization of Advanced Financial Management tertiary qualification at NQF Level 5 equipment and machinery, e.g. Advanced Planning and Organizing Experience • Manages stores supplies, e.g. stationary and maintenance supplies.
-Change and Diversity Management Coaching and Mentoring More than 10 years in road traffic law enforcement - Overall responsibility for land and Communication 10 years in supervisory position or buildings which requires effective Strategy Development 5 years experience in middle property management; Basic Information Technology (IT) management position • Provides solutions to organizational problems; Clear understanding and application Clear understanding and application • Takes decisions on matters relating to organizational strategy and direction: or National Road Traffic Act, Road Traffic Management Corporation Act and the Criminal Procedure Act • Plans the organization's work flow to Skills support the strategy; Policy formulation • Liaises and interacts with key Analytical thinking stakeholders in the quest to achieve the departmental/provincial strategy; Research and Financial Management Manages all departmental/provincial ■ Leadership in order to increase their commitment ■ Assertiveness and achievement of qualitative Negotiations deliverables, e.g. performance Communication
+(WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) Determines direction/strategy and develops policy for the organization; Knowledge Qualifications Valid EB driver's license Registration as Traffic Officer Determines the financial strategy and Advanced Computer Literacy Grade 12 Professional Driver's permit provides the financial management framework, e.g. compile budgets.
+General Management Advanced Himan Resources Relevant Traffic Law Enforcement Qualification etc.; Management Appropriate 3 years management Ensures effective utilization of Advanced Financial Management tertiary qualification at NQF Level 5 equipment and machinery, e.g. Advanced Planning and Organizing Experience Manages stores supplies, e.g. stationary and maintenance supplies: Change and Diversity Management Coaching and Mentoring More than 10 years in road traffic law enforcement Overall responsibility for land and Communication 10 years in supervisory position or buildings which requires effective Strategy Development 5 years experience in middle property management; Basic Information Technology (IT) management position Provides solutions to organizational problems: Clear understanding and application Takes decisions on matters relating of National Road Traffic Act, Road to organizational strategy and direction: and the Criminal Procedure Act Plans the organization's work flow to Skills support the strategy; Policy formulation Liaises and interacts with key Analytical thinking stakeholders in the quest to achieve Research and People Management Manages all departmental/provincial Financial Management personnel programmes and systems ■ Leadership in order to increase their commitment Assertiveness and achievement of qualitative ■ Negotiations deliverables, e.g. performance Communication

-WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
+WHALLANE THE NET COLLEGES OF YOUR JOB - ROLES AND RESPONSIBILITIES?
 (WHAT RESULTS DO YOU HAVE TO ACHIEVE) WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
 WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
-(LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB? management, learning and development, discipline, etc. Provide/obtain sensitive information requiring tact and diplomacy Sensitive press statements Reading and understanding cabinet memoranda Handling and dealing with complex legal documents Handling and dealing with complex notes, memoranda and letters Effective public appearances Creativity Exceptional creativity is required to develop strategies, policies and new road traffic law enforcement methods
+(LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB? management, learning and development, discipline, etc. Provide/obtain sensitive information requiring tact and diplomacy Sensitive press statements Reading and understanding cabinet memoranda Handling and dealing with complex legal documents Handling and dealing with complex notes, memoranda and letters Effective public appearances Creativity Exceptional creativity is required to develop strategies, policies and new road traffic law enforcement methods Understanding of law enforcement